flutter/website/src/jobs/android.md

 *   Native Android application development experience across a variety of Android versions
 *   Experience with Android performance profiling and memory tooling
-*   Experience with Android build systems (e.g. Gradle)
+*   Experience with Android build systems (such as Gradle)

 ## To apply